husrev71/Mail-Sender/README.md

-# Mail-Sender
-This project is open-source and this project can send mail.
-If you want to sent mail in this program you need to
+# WELCOME TO MAIL SENDER PROGRAM

+If you want to send mail with this program, you need to change this settings: First you need to go your google account and go to the security tab.
+Scroll down and open this setting: Less secure application access.

+# If You Are Did This Settings You Can Use Program!